IMNG7/Final_Project_Low_Power/Readme.md

 2. Proximity Sensor Interfaced with Blue Gecko.

-## Remaining

-1. Integrate the proximity and beacon system.
+3. Integrate the proximity and beacon system.

-2. Test subsystem 2.
+4. Test subsystem 2.

-3. Integrate with subsystem 1.
+5. Integrate with subsystem 1.

 # How to use Indoor Navigation
 1. Use https://www.colorado.edu/map/?id=336#!m/193854 for CU Boulder Map